paras245/LinearSearchAlgorithm/README.md

 The target provided number is matched to each element of list or array and if found then the search terminates

-It terminates for example if my array has 3 reapeated twicethen the largest intex is considered first
+It terminates for example if my array has 3 reapeated twice then the largest index is considered first